 Panettone, perhaps the most widely recognized of the Italian Christmas treats, is a light, fluffy yeast cake studded with candied fruit and raisins.
 It originated in Milan but is now commonplace throughout Italy and in Italian communities around the world.
 Classic recipes can be challenging and time consuming, but this modern take simplifies the process.

 07 of 07

 Panettone's sister cake from Verona, the star-shaped pandoro looks like it could be the topper for a Christmas tree.
-Also a yeast-risen airy yellow cake, pandoro does not contain panettone's signature candied fruit or raisins.
+It's also a yeast-risen airy yellow cake, but pandoro does not contain panettone's signature candied fruit or raisins.
 You may find commercial versions filled with flavored cream, though.
 If you want to DIY pandoro, you need a tall (up to 10 inches) cake mold.